Skip to content

 npm install @musher-dev/musher-sdk

-The SDK reads MUSHER_API_KEY automatically.
-See the TypeScript SDK repository for full usage documentation.
+The SDK authenticates automatically.
+See the TypeScript SDK documentation for full usage details.

 CI/CD Integration